 Make a plan for escaping your home in an emergency and be sure to include a family meeting place where everyone will gather after they have gotten out of the home.
 Practice this plan with your children.
+We call this E.D.I.T.H. or “Exit Drills In The Home”.
 They know what to do at school, help them to learn what to do at home!
-Children that don’t know what to do may hide, and that is dangerous.
+Children that don’t know what to do may hide, and that is very dangerous.

 Always be sure you have working smoke alarms in your home.
 Half of fire deaths could be prevented by the early warning given by a smoke alarm.
 Change batteries at least annually and test them at least monthly.
 Smoke alarms save lives!

-90% of children that suffocated or choked to death in the home were less than 4 years old.
+Young children are most at risk of suffocation or choking in the home.
 According to Safe Kids USA, some of the things you can do to make nurseries or children’s bedrooms safer, include:

-Every year children mistake household chemicals for things that are safe to eat or drink.
-Statistics from the National Safety Council state that poison centers get a call about poisoning every 15 seconds.
-A recent survey also said that 53% of poisonings involved children who were under six.
+Every year children mistake household chemicals and medications for things that are safe to eat or drink.
+Statistics from the National Safety Council state that on average 165 children per day are taken to Emergency Rooms due to accidentally taking medications.
 To reduce the chances of accidental poisonings:

 - Never tell children medicine is candy

 - Keep all medications out of reach and securely locked away

 - Use safety locks on cabinets containing cleaning products or other poisonous chemicals.